in28minutes/in28minutes.github.io/java-fullstack-roadmap.md

     description:
     icon: lni-download
 objectives:
-  - Java
+  - Learn Programming with Java
-  - Spring
+  - Understand the Fundamentals of Spring Framework
-  - Spring Boot
+  - Explore Spring Boot - No 1 Java Framework
-  - Angular
+  - Learn JavaScript and Angular
-  - Full Stack
+  - Go Full Stack with Angular and Spring Boot
-  - REST API
+  - Build an Amazing REST API
 testimonials:
   - name: Learner
     comment: It is a great course teaching the fundamentals of Spring Boot and Angular.
 Integrating the Spring Boot with Angular using Restful services.
 Finally the author taught important aspects in the Spring Boot with an example.
 He also taught the JPA and how JPA is used to commit the data and retrieve the data using repository.